sermons/faith-tames/slides/slides.md

 3. **Praise and Cursing** <span class="ref">(9-10)</span>

 ---
+3
+When we put bits into the mouths of horses to make them obey us, we can turn the whole animal.

+---
+4
+Or take ships as an example.
+Although they are so large and are driven by strong winds, they are steered by a very small rudder wherever the pilot wants to go.

+---
+5
+Consider what a great forest is set on fire by a small spark.

+---
 <span class="ref">6</span>
 The **tongue** also is a **fire**, <br/>
 a **world of evil** among the parts of the body.